syedsaqib2457/php-hash/documentation/add_node.md

 This is the unique ID of the added node.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [internal_ip_address_version_4]

 This is the added internal IPv4 address in the added node.